Introduction to Data warehousing

 Need for Data warehousing

-Transaction-processing systems are designed to capture information and to be updated quickly.
-They are constantly changing and are often online 24 hours a day.
+Transaction-processing systems are built to capture day to day information and update that collectected information quickly.
+The TPS is constantly changing and is generally online 24 hours a day.

 Problem with Data warehousing